 NAND Imaging with PC-3000 Flash

 The desoldered NAND chip is placed in a reader adapter and connected to PC-3000 Flash.
 We read the raw memory contents page by page, applying multiple passes to ensure a clean dump.
-This raw dump includes all data written to the card, including files the camera marked as deleted.
+This raw dump includes all data currently stored on the NAND.
+Note: some camera firmware issues a full erase sequence (SD spec CMD38) during formatting rather than a quick format, physically wiping NAND cells before rewriting the filesystem.
+If your camera performed a full format, recovery is unlikely regardless of card condition.

 - 4